-The 7 Things Angel Investors Are Looking for in a Business
+What Angel Investors Look for in a Business

 What Are Angel Investors Looking For?

-- A Business Structured for Investment: While some angel investors invest by giving loans to business, more than half of angel investors are looking for minority equity ownership position (Angel’s Touch!!!
-An Entrepreneur’s Guide to Informal Investment, Industry Canada).
-It means that your business has to be structured to allow for investment (and that if you are the sole owner of your business, you have to be prepared to give up a certain amount of ownership).
-Most angel investors will expect a formal shareholder’s agreement which lays out the nature of their investment and the return.
+A Business Structured for Investment: While some angel investors give direct loans to a business, more than half are looking for a minority equity ownership position.
+This means a business has to be structured to allow for equity investment and owners must be prepared to give up a certain amount of control in exchange for money.
+Most angel investors will expect a formal shareholder agreement which lays out the contingencies of their investment.

 The Opportunity to Be Actively Involved: Many angel investors expect to actively contribute their time to any venture in which they invest.
 This could be through acting as a mentor to the company's leadership, serving on the board of directors, or taking an active role as a manager for the company.
 This additional commitment is a way to help ensure a return on their investment, and a reminder that these angel investors are seeking new knowledge, experience, and professional connections through the businesses they support.

 A Viable Exit Strategy: Before any money changes hands, angel investors expect to be presented with a variety of exit strategies for their investment, as well as a comprehensive risk analysis for each.
 Even the most patient financiers, who actively seek and manage long-term investments, must understand how they’re going to reap a return, and will expect the chronological details of their payout.

 The sale of shares to a company’s principals is a common exit strategy for angel investors who hold equity ownership positions, whereas the sale or merger of a company is a common exit strategy for debt-holding investors.
 Slightly more than half of the angel exits in 2018 were by merger or sale.